 Jovanovski and Ms. Meyers to train Fox Ridge Tango.
 Because Ms. Brown had no

-financial means, Ms. Meyers was to train the pony and receive 20%
+financial means, Ms. Meyers was to train the pony and receive 20% of sale in September

 of 2013 as well as split the difference after the first $15,000. –

-In January 2013 Ms. Meyers contacted Ms. Brown via email as well as
+In January 2013 Ms. Meyers contacted Ms. Brown via email as well as phone

 because the pony was not properly registered for horse shows.
 Ms. Brown informed

 she was having extreme financial problems and did not have health insurance

 for herself and could not afford to get her truck fixed.
 She acted very weird during all

 correspondence and was very difficult to deal with.
 Ms. Meyers offered monetary relief

 Ms. Meyers took Fox Ridge Tango to a horse show on March 16, 2013.
 Ms. Meyers